Baricitnib

 If you are taking probenecid tell your doctor as you may need a lower dose of baricitinib.

-Baricitinib cannot be used with other biologic DMARDs or targeted synthetic DMARDS (such as tofacitinib).
+Baricitinib cannot be used with other biologic DMARDs or targeted synthetic DMARDS (such as upadacitinib, tofacitinib, etanercept and adalimumab).

 Are there any side effects?

 You might experience side effects with your treatment.
 Tell your doctor if you notice side effects that you think are caused by this medicine.
-Many side effects disappear when baricitinib treatment is stopped.
+Many side effects go away when you stop taking baricitinib.

 Most common side effects

-- Baricitinib is associated with an increase in infections.
-These are mainly viral infections of the upper respiratory tract (nose, throat and sinus infections) and urinary tract infections.
-Infections may need treatment and baricitinib may need to be stopped for a while if you develop an infection, so it is important to contact your doctor for advice.
+- The most common side effects reported are mild upper respiratory tract infections (common cold, sinus infections), nausea, cough, and fever.
+Infections may need treatment and baricitinib may need to be stopped for a while if you develop infection, so it is important to contact your doctor for advice.

-- Gastrointestinal related – nausea (feeling sick), vomiting and diarrhea.
+- Gastrointestinal related side effects including nausea, vomiting and diarrhoea.

 Less common or rare side effects

-- Blood clots in the veins of the legs or lungs and arteries are possible in some people taking baricitinib.
+- Blood clots in the veins of the legs, lungs and arteries are possible in some people taking baricitinib.
 This can happen more often in patients with an inflammatory condition.
-Further risk factors including heart disease will be assessed by your doctor.
+Other risk factors including heart disease will be assessed by your doctor.

 - Serious infections such as tuberculosis (TB) are seen rarely, and screening for TB is needed before treatment begins.

-- Increases in lipid (cholesterol) levels have been noted in some patients when taking baricitinib and will be checked using blood tests.
+- Increases in cholesterol levels occur in some patients when taking baricitinib.
+This will be monitored using blood tests.

-- Changes in liver function have been seen.
-It is recommended to have regular liver function tests.
+- Changes in liver function can occur, it is recommended to have regular liver function tests to monitor this.

 - Baricitinib increases the risk of getting shingles.
 If you get a painful skin rash with blisters inform your doctor immediately.
 Vaccination for shingles should be discussed with your rheumatologist before starting treatment.